Detailed Explanation of Advanced Settings

 As an alternative option to render quality CRF, it is basically the same as the settings standards of Premier Pro, After Effects, and DaVinci Resolve

-Automatically determine the codec option based on the slider below the software
+Automatically determine the encoder option based on the slider below the software - CPU

-Select this option for compression, the quality is the highest, but the CPU usage rate is also the highest.
-The performance of the CPU determines whether the frame interpolation or super-resolution process will be blocked (resulting in a decrease in the graphics card usage) and the length of time it takes to complete the final operation.
+Select this option for encoding, the quality is the highest, but the CPU usage rate is also the highest.
+The performance of the CPU determines whether the frame interpolation or super-resolution process will be blocked (resulting in a decrease in the graphics card usage) and the length of time it takes to complete the final operation. - NVENC

 This option is only for NVIDIA graphics cards that support the NVENC function.
 If your graphics card does not support the NVENC function, please do not select this option.